Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 It is only 16 problems, but is meant to assess your current math skills.
 Then based on how you perform, they may recommend you take their Foundations of Math course before diving in.

-I know it’s a pain, as it takes an extra 4 weeks by itself (which is a little crazy when you think about it), but it’s definitely worth it if you’re weak in math.
+Here’s what I’d recommend.
+If you struggle with most of the diagnostic problems and haven’t taken any math classes in the last few years, stop and do the Foundations course upfront.
+I know it’s a pain, as it takes an extra 4 weeks (extending the program to 16 weeks total), but it’s worth it if you’re weak in math.
 For the GMAT, you have to master quant.
 There’s no way around it.

-Lastly, if you’re good at math and don’t struggle too much with the diagnostic, then don’t even bother with it and just jump right in.
-It’s not 100% necessary if you have a strong starting point in my opinion.
+And if you’re already solid at math, skip it entirely and jump right in.
+It’s not necessary if you have a strong starting point.

 Whether you do the Foundations of Math course upfront, layered in, or not at all, there are two different ways to take the Manhattan course.
 There is a self-paced version of the course or a version with live classes.